 from Port of Santos, most important port in Brazil together with Rio de Janeiro

-The Mibra Lithium Project will be executed in three phases:
+The Mibra Lithium Project consists of three phases:

-Phase I involves the construction of a lithium concentrate plant to produce 90,000 MT of spodumene per year, with operations expected to commence in the first half of 2018.
+Phase I involves the construction of a lithium concentrate plant to produce 90,000 MT of spodumene per year, with operations having commenced in May 2018.

 Phase II entails increasing the annual production of spodumene from 90,000 MT to 180,000 MT per year.

 Phase III involves construction of a lithium chemical plant for the downstream conversion of lithium concentrate into lithium hydroxide monohydrate and/or lithium carbonate (chemical grade lithium), used in the battery and fine chemical industries.

 Mibra Mine Production Process

 MINE LIFE EXTENSION, DRILLING CAMPAIGN & RESOURCE EXPANSION